 End-stage COPD or stage 4 is classified as very severe and often affects quality of life profoundly.
 Flare-ups and breathing issues may become life threatening.
 Your doctor may add to your existing COPD treatment plan or change it based on your needs.

 By end-stage COPD, many people have trouble receiving enough oxygen.
 Low blood oxygen levels can lead to serious health conditions such as hypoxia or hypoxemia, cyanosis and other problems.
 When low blood oxygen levels occur, your doctor may prescribe oxygen therapy to help ensure your body receives adequate oxygen.

 Understanding the stages of COPD is one of the first steps you can take in becoming more proactive in your healthcare.
 As your COPD progresses, continue working with your doctor to modify your treatment plan as needed.
 Take note of any changes you notice in your symptoms, what triggers your symptoms to worsen and how COPD affects your ability to do daily activities.
 See your doctor immediately if you feel unwell or have changes in your health.

-In combination with your current treatment plan, consider talking with your doctor about alternative therapies, such as lifestyle changes, herbs and supplements or stem cell therapy.
-Interestingly, stem cell treatment works to promote healing from within the lungs and may have the potential to improve breathing and quality of life.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about stem cell therapy, contact us at (800) 729-3065.
+In combination with your current treatment plan, consider talking with your doctor about alternative therapies, such as lifestyle changes, herbs and supplements or cellular therapy.
+Interestingly, cellular therapy works to promote healing from within the lungs and may have the potential to improve breathing and quality of life.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy, contact us at 888-745-6697.